roncat/hellodocker/spring-boot-docker/README.md

 ```

 ### Building project and creating a docker image
-The project is built as a Maven project.
+The project will be built as a Maven project using the docker-maven-plugin.
 The docker image will be created if all goes well.
 ```
   sudo mvn package docker:build
 ```